kwilteam/kwil-js/MIGRATING.md

 ```

-### ActionBuilder and DBBuilder + Friendly Signature Messages
+### Executing Actions + Friendly Signature Messages

-The ActionBuilder and DBBuilder classes now require you to chain a `.publicKey()` method to the builder.
-The `.publicKey()` can receive a hex string or Uint8Array.
-If using a NEAR public key, you may also pass the Base58 encoded public key with the "ed25519:" prefix.
+The previous version of Kwil used an `ActionBuilder()` class to build and sign transactions. `ActionBuilder()` has been moved internally.
+Actions can now be executed by using the `kwil.execute()` method, passing an object that matches the `ActionBody` interface and a [KwilSigner](#kwil-signer-class--ed25519-signatures) (see more below).

-You can also customize the signature message that appears in metamask by chaining a `.description()` method to the builder.
+You can also customize the signature message that appears in metamask by adding a `decscription` field to the action body.

 #### Old Version